Welcome back for part three in our zero waste series! If you’re just joining us you can catch up on part one and two right here:

-1. Wash your clothes less – This is just a general tip but a lot of people don’t know that you actually don’t need to wash your clothes as often as your think.
+1. Wash your clothes less – This is just a general tip but a lot of people don’t know that you actually don’t need to wash your clothes as often as you think.
 Especially denim.
 Unless your clothes are clearly smelly, they can go a few more wears before you wash them.

 This will not only save a TON of water, but it’ll actually make your clothes last longer in the long run.

 2. Wash in cold water – Washing in hot water can actually do more damage to your clothes than good.
-It also uses up a lot of more energy than using cold water.
+It also uses up a lot more energy than using cold water.
 Consider switching to cold water to save on energy and waste less.

 3. Line dry – If alt all possible, line dry your clothes to save even more energy!

 4. Use a stain remover bar – Cutting down on chemicals is also an important part of going zero waste.
 Switching to a stain remover bar instead of a tradition stain remover in a plastic bottle will inevitably cut down on plastic (waste) and your chemical use.